wilsonsiaw/sign-up-form/README.md

 The final feature I would like to mention is the submit button.
 The button changes color when a user hovers over it.
 Again this was done to improve user interaction with the form.

 ![Submit](readme-assets/submit-button-screenshot.png)

+## **What I Learned**

+In this project, I learned how to create HTML forms using different HTML form controls.
+In addition to this I learned how to create client-side form validations using just HTML and CSS.

+I also learned how to create different types of user interactions using CSS pseudo-classes.
+For example, to create invalid form validations, I used the :invalid pseudo-class.

+Beyond these things, I continued to learn how to style and position HTML elements using CSS.